-This has supported staff in creating small gardens/ adaptations to our curriculum for those children who have needed a more therapeutic approach.
+This has continued to support staff in creating small gardens/ adaptations to our curriculum for those children who have needed a more therapeutic approach.

-There has been a reduction in the number of restraints/ Team Teach strategies employed from the Autumn to the Summer terms
+There has been a reduction in the number of restraints in the last academic year in comparison to the previous year.